idun-corp/Idun-Examples/ProptechOS-Edge-Interface/README.md

 * **User access to ProptechOS and the ProptechOS API**
 **To create devices, get Device IDs and get Device Key**
 You can create your test Devices either via the API or [user interface](https://proptechos.com/ui).
-To get the Device keys, you can currently only use the API.
+To get the Device keys, you can currently only use the API (`GET /json/device/{id}/key`).
 By writing an application, by using the Swagger docs or e.g. using Postman.
 (Optionally) Application access to ProptechOS: With application access you can fetch Device keys via API programmatically.
 * **ProptechOS Edge URL**
 **To construct the Edge connection string**